aviart/gd-star-rating/branches/1.8/readme.txt

 7. Example multi rating block

 == Changelog ==
+= 1.8.5 =
+* Added some new tags for T2 thumbs
+* Some functions improved
+* Proper use of thumbs voting rules
+* Few minor bugs fixes

 = 1.8.4 =
 * Global rules tool changed and improved
 * Fixed some integration problems